Welcome to today's edition of the Rush 24-7 podcast.

 That little thought, that little quote, in order to manifest their racist and discriminatory spirit against the Hispanic community.

-That all of you who oppose illegal immigrants are simply racists and bigots because you don't like Hispanics.
+This is going to be the foundation for what goes forward, that all of you who oppose illegal immigrants are simply racists and bigots because you don't like Hispanics.

-Uh I know he's still in New Orleans, but that's yesterday's news.
+I know he's still in New Orleans, but that's yesterday's news.

-He'll figure this out at uh at some point.
+He'll figure this out at some point.

-The media there you talk about yesterday.
+You talk about yesterday.

 What do these protests prove?